wp-plugins/microblog-poster/readme.txt

 It's most likely the same as for twitter, you'll need some more effort in order to post updates through Plurk Api.

-    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
+    1. Please browse to this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
     For App type, choose 'Third-party web site integration'.
     For App website you can put http://localhost